 Recently, the Sheraton added 20 new luxury villas and I was fortunate enough to be upgraded to one.
 The villa’s design was elegant and contemporary with clean lines and calming colors.
 It was similar in size to the W retreat and more importantly, it had a truly outstanding terrace outfitted with private infinity pool, lounge chairs, hammock and the tranquil sound of crashing waves.
 Once again, the first word that came to mind was, WOW.

 I was so amazed by the terrace I almost missed the unbelievable welcome gift the hotel’s pastry chefs had created for me.
 Since the hotel had been following me on Twitter, they knew that I worked for ESPN.
-So, they created a beautifully-detailed football field cake as a welcome gift (see photo in the gallery below).
+So, they created a beautifully-detailed football field cake as a welcome gift.
 Without a doubt the most thoughtful and creative welcome gift I’ve ever gotten from a hotel.
 They really went the extra mile and at that moment I realized I was dealing with a hotel that treats guest service not as a duty but as an art form.

 The next day, it was finally time to depart this beautiful island nation.
 I’ve dreamed of visiting the Maldives for many years and I’m so thrilled to be able to say, with certainty, they are just as magnificent as the dreamy photos would have you believe.
 Quite literally, heaven on sand.